EliAndrewC/l7r/ai/l7r.md

 #### 1st Month: Mutsuki ("affection month")

-Month of the Hare 4 February - 5 March Seasonal color: Red blossom plum combination (crimson and purple) Flowers of Spring: tsubaki camelia, aomugi green barley, sumire violets, harunokusa spring grasses and herbs, tanpopo dandelions, seri dropwort, yomogi mugwort, wakame seaweed Flowers of Mutsuki: ume plum, kobai red plum, shitamoe and kusanome sprouting grass and flowers, Norine seaweed
+- **Month of the Hare** — 4 February to 5 March
+- **Seasonal color:** Red blossom plum combination (crimson and purple)
+- **Flowers of Spring:** tsubaki camelia, aomugi green barley, sumire violets, harunokusa spring grasses and herbs, tanpopo dandelions, seri dropwort, yomogi mugwort, wakame seaweed
+- **Flowers of Mutsuki:** ume plum, kobai red plum, shitamoe and kusanome sprouting grass and flowers, Norine seaweed

 The first month is called the "month of affection" or "friendly month" because of the tradition of paying respects to one's superiors and gathering with friends and family during the New Year's holidays.
 The New Year's festival of Oshogatsu ("first month") fills the first fifteen days of the first month.
 It's considered unlucky to cook during Oshogatsu (there is a taboo on the kitchen), so people eat a variety of special foods prepared in the previous month, such as rice cakes, roasted chestnuts, dried fish, and pickles beyond count.

 Many of the "firsts" of the year are special - the first visit to a shrine, the first snow, the first flowers, the first martial arts practice, and so on.
 Typically, people participate as a group, in varying degrees of formality, to do their "firsts" together.

-1st Day (4 Feb): Risshun (first day of spring) In the solar calendar, Risshun marks the first day of spring.
+**1st Day (4 Feb): Risshun (first day of spring)**

+In the solar calendar, Risshun marks the first day of spring.

 The first day of the year begins with rituals and ends with a festival.
 The Emperor and daimyo begin the day with the ceremony of Shihohai (Prayer to the Four Directions), and nobles and vassals participate in Kochohai (Lesser Obeisance), paying respects to their lords and masters.